Rakshit-Tayal/Copy-Move-Forgery-Detection/Readme.md

 ## 🛑 The Challenge: Microscopy vs. Natural Images

-State-of-the-art CMFD models (like BusterNet) are highly optimized for natural images.
-When applied to scientific microscopy, these dual-branch architectures often fail catastrophically (achieving Hard Dice scores < 0.10).
-This happens because microscopy images lack distinct semantic boundaries, causing standard correlation filters to hallucinate matches in the highly repetitive, uniform background noise.
+Copy-move forgery detection in scientific literature is notoriously difficult.
+Traditional methods (like SIFT) suffer from "keypoint starvation" because biological backgrounds lack sharp geometric edges.
+Meanwhile, state-of-the-art Deep Learning models (like BusterNet or EfficientNet-backed architectures) are highly optimized for natural images.
+When applied to microscopy, they aggressively filter out the low-level noise required for forensic analysis, causing them to hallucinate matches and fail catastrophically (achieving Hard Dice scores < 0.10).

 **Key Dataset Difficulties Solved:**
 1. **Extreme Class Imbalance:** In forged images, the manipulated pixels constitute **< 1%** of the total image area.
-2. **High False-Positive Rate:** Distinguishing between maliciously duplicated biological structures and naturally occurring identical cells/bands.
+2. **High False-Positive Rate:** Distinguishing between maliciously duplicated biological structures and naturally occurring identical cells/bands in highly uniform backgrounds.

 ---

-## 🧠 Architecture Details: Efficient-Attention U-Net
+## 🧠 Architecture Details: Correlation-Aware Attention U-Net

-To overcome the limitations of standard segmentation models, this repository implements a custom **EfficientNet-B0 encoded Attention U-Net** that decouples global forgery detection from pixel-level localization.
+To overcome the limitations of natural-image models, this repository implements a custom **Correlation-Aware Attention U-Net** that retains high-frequency forensic artifacts while actively filtering uniform background noise.

-### 1. Feature Extractor (Encoder)
+### 1. High-Frequency Feature Extractor (Encoder)
-* **Backbone:** `EfficientNet-B0` (Pre-trained on ImageNet).
+* **Backbone:** Standard Hierarchical Convolutional Encoder.
-* **Purpose:** Acts as a lightweight, highly robust feature extractor capable of capturing subtle textural and noise-domain inconsistencies left behind by splicing.
+* **Purpose:** Unlike highly compressed NAS models (e.g., EfficientNet) that destroy low-level textures to prioritize semantic meaning, this standard encoder preserves the subtle noise-domain inconsistencies and splicing artifacts crucial for microscopic forensic analysis.

+### 2. Dense Self-Correlation Module
+* **Location:** Network Bottleneck.
+* **Purpose:** Computes the spatial similarity (dot-product) between all pairs of feature vectors in the dense feature map.
+This explicitly maps long-range dependencies, identifying perfectly matching sub-1% regions (the source and the clone) regardless of where they are pasted.

-### 2. Attention-Guided Decoder
+### 3. Attention-Guided Decoder
-* **Attention Gates:** Integrated at every skip-connection before the decoding blocks.
+* **Mechanism:** Attention Gates (AGs) integrated at every skip-connection.
 * **Purpose:** Actively suppresses feature activations in irrelevant, uniform background regions.
-This forces the network to focus strictly on salient structural anomalies, preventing the "background hallucination" problem seen in other CMFD networks.
+This forces the network to focus strictly on salient structural anomalies, preventing the "background hallucination" problem seen in standard CMFD networks.

-### 3. Loss Function
+### 4. Loss Function
-* **Joint Loss Optimization:** `BCEWithLogitsLoss` + `Soft Dice Loss`
+* **Joint Optimization:** `BCEWithLogitsLoss` + `Soft Dice Loss`
-* **Purpose:** BCE handles the pixel-wise classification, while the Dice Loss explicitly tackles the extreme class imbalance by penalizing the network heavily for missing the <1% forged regions.
+* **Purpose:** BCE handles pixel-wise classification, while the Dice Loss explicitly tackles the extreme class imbalance by penalizing the network heavily for missing the sparse (<1%) forged regions.

 ---